j0ckinjz/Batch-Convert-Script/README.md

 # UPDATE: GUI NOW HERE!!

 I added a simple XML-Based GUI to the batch script using FroG (Frontend Generator).
-In the ZIP file is everything needed to run the GUI, including a copy of frog.exe.
+In the folder is everything needed to run the GUI, including a copy of frog.exe.
+Download entire "ConvertFrog" folder to use.

 To launch the GUI, start the "ConvertFroG" shortcut.